TeamOctolings/Octobot/docs/README.md

 *...and more!*

-# Getting Started
+## Installing and running Boyfriend

 You can read our [wiki](https://github.com/TeamOctolings/Boyfriend/wiki) in order to assemble your Boyfriend™ and moderate the server.

+## Contributing

+When it comes to contributing to the project, the two main things you can do to help out are reporting issues and submitting pull requests.
+Please refer to the [contributing guidelines](CONTRIBUTING.md) to understand how to help in the most effective way possible.